 Though originally affiliated to an American church, in the year 1931, in the bid to avoid colonial persecution, the Faith Tabernacle of Nigeria switched affiliation to the British Apostolic Church.
 However, the fact that British Apostolic Church combines orthodox medicine with prayer didn’t go down well with them, as they saw it posing a compromising stance to their belief in divine healing, thus they parted ways with them in 1939.
 Afterwards, the church’s name was changed to Nigeria Apostolic Church.
 However, little did they know that the Ghanaian branch of the church wouldn’t have any of that.
 Thus they had to change it to reflect UNITED APOSTOLIC CHURCH (UAC).
 It was only a matter of time however before they would realize that the name doesn’t belong.
 And that panned out when mails meant for the United African Church (UAC) started finding their way into their Church.
 Thus they decided the name need be changed again, and this time, the name was to stand, earning the church her current name and place; Christ Apostolic Church (CAC) was that name chosen, and it stepped so well into that void created by the demand for a change, and that was the name the church took up, the name by which it’s now known.
 It was registered in 1943 with registration number 147.
 And it did happen that the church came into recognition through Babalola.

 Babalola didn’t stay in Lagos after his baptism.
-He was an evangelist by calling, thus from there, he filled the land with his acts and the message he had been given the mandate to spread.
 People thronged to his meetings to have a feel of his words and the miracles of healing that attends it.
 At Efon-Alaaye, in Ekitiland, he was given a warm reception by the king who of course have heard of his exploits.
 Indeed, the king out of great respect for his person did set aside a whole building for the comfort of the prophet and his company.
 The whole land of the town was cheerfully given by the king, that Babalola might make a choice when it comes to selecting a site for his meetings.
 Remarkably so, Babalola chose a dreaded area at the outskirts of the town called the evil forest for his prayer ground.
 The land has rightly earned the name “evil forest” because of the misfortunes that comes on people that ventured therein.
 It was believed to be inhabited by evil spirits.
 Thus the king did his best to dissuade him from the suicidal act.
 Babalola wit his men set to work, clearing the “evil forest” that had remained undisturbed for ages and generations, and consecrated it as a prayer ground.

 The effect of Babalola’s evangelical work at Efon-Alaaye was so intense that it beckoned to ministers and pastors far and near, those outside the fold Babalola knows.
 White pastors from Baptist Seminary in Ogbomoso came down to see the great things heavens were accomplishing through the hands of Babalola.
 Seeing things themselves, not that they were being told as before, they were so much convinced and impressed that they sent for more hands from St. Andrew’s College, Oyo and Baptist Seminary, Ogbomoso to come and assist in the job.
 Archdeacon Henry Dallimore, a CMS minister who was also the CMS Education Superintendent stationed in Ado-Ekiti at the time was among the white pastors that came visiting to see things for themselves.